 A bowed basement wall is usually curved from the outside to the inside.
 To identify such, look for a bulging wall that forms a convex shape.
 The problem with bowing basement walls is usually referred to as inward deflection.

-A basement wall that is bowing is most probably cracked too.
+A basement wall exhibiting signs of bowing may also be cracked, indicating a potential need for a basement renovation.
 The cracks could be horizontal or vertical.
 The cracks tend to open up more when it rains and contract during the hot weather.

 Basement walls start bowing in when the house’s foundation starts curving inwards.
 The main reason behind this is excessive external pressure from the surrounding soil and rocks.
 When the walls can’t withstand this pressure, that’s when they start forming a bow.